 Can’t I Just Write Good Content?

 Writing good content is an absolutely fundamental part of blogging, whether you are writing “lifestyle” posts or “product reviews”.
-Aside from personal pride, there is little point in attracting lots of visitors to your site if when they get there the content is absolute garage - they will just immediately leave.
+Aside from personal pride, there is little point in attracting lots of visitors to your site if when they get there the content is absolute garbage - they will just immediately leave.

 But, It doesn’t matter how good your post is if no-one can actually find it.
 If it appears on page 16, then it might as well not exist since you won’t get any visitors to it from the search engines.
-So, getting to page 1 is the key to success when it comes to attracting visitors to your site, but the key question is how of you get there?
+So, getting to page 1 is the key to success when it comes to attracting visitors to your site, but the key question is how you get there?

 You could just start writing and just hope that Google and the other search engines stumble across your posts and start listing them on page 1 for dozens of different keywords.
 However, this approach will seriously diminish your chances of generating enough traffic to your site to make any serious money.
 The good folks at Google might be very smart people, but they are not mind readers.
 Instead of leaving it all to chance, you need to use a few basic techniques to ensure that Google (and the other search engines) know exactly what your post is about and which search terms ought to lead to your post being presented to the person carrying out the search.
 However good the Google algorithms are, they cannot be expected to perfectly analyse the content of your post and rank it for the appropriate keywords without a little help from you.